dzenis-h/coding-challenge/README.md

-Here is a ReadMe.md file for the currently open repository:
+Thank you for providing the link.
+Here is a ReadMe.md file for the currently open repository with the updated image link using the "Export=view" method:

 ## Image Search App 📷

 ## Overview 📄
 This small, silly, non-optimized project was built as part of the "coding-challenge-full-stack-js" challenge.
-Original challenge can be found inside of [this repo](https://github.com/crewfire/coding-challenge-full-stack-js).
-I've decided to use the `Unsplash API` instead of `Flickr`.
+Original challenge can be found inside of this repo: https://github.com/crewfire/coding-challenge-full-stack-js.
+I've decided to use the Unsplash API instead of Flickr.
 Ops, my bad 🤓

 ![App screenshot](https://drive.google.com/uc?export=view&id=1yGMXKex83m0WoubKvBbD9sf6Zb3BUclT)